-Payments for products received from customers are collected in accordance with the terms and conditions of the relevant sales agreements and the amount of financing component included in the payment is not material.
+Payments for products received by customers are collected in accordance with the terms and conditions of the relevant sales agreements and the amount of financing component included in the payment is not material.

 In addition, product sales contracts with customers include warranty clauses to cover free replacement or repair needed to correct defects in materials or workmanship of all parts and components and the Group recognizes provisions for product warranties to meet these guarantees.
-The provision is stated in the notes Significant Accounting Policies 4.
-Basis for reserves (2) Accrued warranty costs.
+The provisions for such warranty costs are booked as described above in 4.
+Basis for reserves.